Tadvi Bhil

-The Tadvi Bhil is an tribal community found in the states of Maharashtra, Gujarat, Madhya Pradesh and Rajasthan in India.
-They are from the larger Bhil ethnic group, and are a clan of it.
+The Tadvi Bhil is a tribal community found in the states of Maharashtra, Gujarat, Madhya Pradesh and Rajasthan in India.
+They are a clan of the larger Bhil ethnic group.
 They use the surname Tadvi or sometimes the name of their Kul or Gan; the Dhankas of Gujarat and Maharashtra use Tadvi or Tetariya.

 History and origin

 The Tadvi Bhil inhabit an area which roughly covers the border areas of the states of Gujarat, Madhya Pradesh and Maharashtra.
 This territory forms the core of the Faruqi kingdom, a medieval state in central India.
 In the Western part of this area, Tadvis and Vasavas are mainly Hindu but some Christian missionary activities are seen in this region.
 A close association between the Bhil of this region, and the Faruqi state led to the conversion of some of them to Islam.
-The dance that they perform on various occasions is known as Timli or Sajoni, or commonly known as tribal dance.
+The dance that they perform on various occasions is known as Timli or Sajoni, commonly known as tribal dance.